-STEP 3: Pass out the reproducible "What's in Cio-Cio-San's Box?"
+Distribute the "Text and Translation" handouts.
 The first scene on the handout comes from Act I of the opera, as Cio-Cio-San and Pinkerton prepare for their wedding.
-In this scene, Cio-Cio-San shows Pinkerton a box of keepsakes that she has; one by one, she reveals the objects and explains (briefly) their significance.
-Play students the clip of this scene, available as Track 13 on the enclosed audio CD or as Video Clip 1 from the list above.
-If students are listening to the audio clip, they should follow along with the text and translation on the reproducible handout.
+In this scene, Cio-Cio-San shows Pinkerton a box of her keepsakes; one by one, she reveals the objects and explains (briefly) their significance.
+Play students this scene, available as Track 13 or as MOoD clips 10-11.
+If students are listening to the audio track, they should follow along with the text and translation on the handout.
 If students are watching a video, they can follow along with the subtitles or closed captioning on the screen.
 (Note that the stage directions in the handouts have been adapted to correspond to the actions in Anthony Minghella's production; thus, by following along with the handout, students will gain an understanding of what is taking place onstage even if no video is available.)